-People are born with drivers necessary to discover what is good for them and how to master skills to achieve their goals.
+People are born with the drivers necessary to discover what is good for them and how to master skills to achieve their goals.
 Then they meet advisers… When we are born, we don’t know how to walk or how to graduate college.
 Still, we are born to learn how to succeed.
 If only nobody disturbs, it is certain that we are going to be okay.
 So giving advice is not needed.
-Unfortunately, we are instructed firstly how to pee, then how to write an “a”, later who to be and who to marry.
+Unfortunately, we are instructed firstly how to pee, then how to write an “a”, and later who to be and who to marry.
 Giving advice is not easy.
-So how to do it to really help?
+So how to do it in order to truly help?

 Let’s consider what is advice.
 What are situations in which we ask for advice or give it?
-In general, there must be a person trying to achieve a goal and lacking information necessary to do it.
+In general, there must be a person trying to achieve a goal and lacking the information necessary to do it.
 A person who gives healthy advice has this information and is able to share it.
 There must be also a moment when a person seeking advice directly or indirectly asks for it: if this person is not ready to take advice, the best advice will not help!
 The distribution of information is crucial: a seeker lacks it and an advisor has plenty of it.
 Many people give advice not in an optimal way.
-Let’s consider two most common problems with giving and receiving advice:
+Let’s consider the two most common problems with giving and receiving advice:

 We give advice, although no one is asking for advice.